Central New York

-With a population of about 773,606 (2009) and an area of 3715 sqmi, the region includes the Syracuse metropolitan area.
+With a population of about 784,283 as of 2020 and an area of 3715 sqmi, the region includes the Syracuse metropolitan area.

 Definitions

-The New York State Department of Transportation's definition of the Central/Eastern region includes the counties of Albany, Broome, Chenango, Columbia, Cortland, Delaware, Fulton, Greene, Herkimer, Madison, Montgomery, Oneida, Onondaga, Oswego, Otsego, Rensselaer, Saratoga, Schenectady, Schoharie, Sullivan, Ulster, and Washington, but does not commit itself to a definition of Central New York per se.
+The New York State Department of Transportation's definition of the Central and Eastern region of New York state includes the counties of Albany, Broome, Chenango, Columbia, Cortland, Delaware, Fulton, Greene, Herkimer, Madison, Montgomery, Oneida, Onondaga, Oswego, Otsego, Rensselaer, Saratoga, Schenectady, Schoharie, Sullivan, Ulster, and Washington, but does not commit itself to a definition of Central New York.

 Cortland County and Tompkins County are often considered part of the New York State region called the Southern Tier; the ski country demarcation line runs through Cortland County.
-Tompkins County, which includes Ithaca at the edge of Cayuga Lake, is also considered part of the Finger Lakes.
-Oneida County and Herkimer County are often considered part of the New York State region called the Mohawk Valley, although the "Central New York" and "Mohawk Valley" definitions overlap.
-Only Onondaga County, Cayuga County, Oswego County and Madison County are always considered "Central New York".
+Tompkins County, which includes Ithaca at the edge of Cayuga Lake, is considered part of the Finger Lakes.
+Oneida County and Herkimer County are often considered part of New York state's Mohawk Valley, although Central New York and Mohawk Valley's geographic definitions overlap.
+Only Onondaga County, Cayuga County, Oswego County, and Madison County are always considered Central New York.

+Daniel Koch writes in his book, Land of the Oneidas: Central New York State and the Creation of America, published in 2023, that "the term 'central New York' is a confounding one, which has been defined differently by various writers and agencies at different times."
+His work on central New York focuses on the homeland of the Oneida people along with the neighboring homelands of the Onondaga people to the west and the Mohawk people to the east.